 - Admissions: Admissions engages in a range of activities to recruit students to the institution.
 Work with admissions to identify opportunities to both share with students about teaching related opportunities at the institution and to identify new students who have an interest in teaching.
 Possible interactions with admissions could include

-- Student-Facing Myth Busters presentations or sharing of flyers, brochures, or posters at events for both perspective and accepted students.
+- Busting Myths About the Teaching Profession presentations or sharing of flyers, brochures, or posters at events for both prospective and accepted students.

-- Student-Facing Myth Busters for campus tour guides and/or university student ambassadors.
+- Busting Myths About the Teaching Profession presentation for campus tour guides and/or university student ambassadors.

 - Inclusion of a teaching-specific interest question on the admissions application for immediate identification of students who might be interested.
 This information can then be passed along to teacher certification faculty and staff who can reach out directly via snail mail.